What is the corporate governance ecosystem? V2

 • What are the principles used to determine the value creation of each person in the company, including board directors?

 • Based upon the above, discuss the compensation of the board relative to their value creation.
+And do a benchmark comparison with other companies.

 What further reading should you do?